 Scenario Four: This client wants to do a liver cleanse OR has a lot of gas and bloating issues.
 Smoothies can be great during a cleanse to give your GI tract a rest from inflammation; plus you can combine them with liver-friendly superfoods like chlorella, spirulina, grated ginger, chia seeds, etc. If the person has a lot of GI issues, while we’re working on healing, smoothies can be a great non-reactive breakfast.
 In this case I really like PaleoCleanse detox smoothie mix.

-There are some folks who are not well served with smoothies.
+There are some folks who are not well served by smoothies.
 These people have hypoglycemic tendencies, sugar sensitivity, and/or issues feeling hungry all the time.
 In this case if they are using smoothie mix, even if it’s got 15 grams or more of protein, I find the grain- or seed- based proteins break down into sugar quickly enough in the system to jack blood sugar and insulin levels, only to cause a crash later, leaving them hungry and possibly hypoglycemic.
 I typically tell people NOT to overload their smoothies with fruit, and to use full fat coconut milk and almond butter for good fats and chia/psyllium for good fiber.
 Click here for my post on how to build the perfect smoothie.
 But it can still disrupt blood sugar in extremely sugar sensitive people who fare better eating unprocessed or animal protein at each meal until their metabolism heals a bit.

 Protein Powders I like